Aberdeen Airport: Road

 The airport lies on the main A96 Aberdeen to Inverness road, being only a few kilometres from the city centre itself.

 The airport is connected to the Aberdeen Western Peripheral Route at the Craibstone exit which is around 1 mile drive away from the Main terminal.

 Future

 A range of proposals to better connect Dyce railway station to the main passenger terminal have been suggested over the years.
 A rail link between the two was ruled-out in 2019 as being too expensive, with an estimated cost in excess of £100 million.
 Options such as walking long distance travelators or covered walkways, bus services or fixed trams as well as the possibility of a railway station at nearby entertainment venue P&J Live are still being considered.

+Currently, there is only one bus service connecting the airport to Dyce Railway Station.